openstack/telemetry-specs/specs/template.rst

 * Is explicit configuration of the source and/or transformations required in the pipeline.yaml?

-* Is the typical cadence of data aquisition likely in practice to be unusually frequent or infrequent?
+* Is the typical cadence of data acquisition likely in practice to be unusually frequent or infrequent?

-* Is an excplicit resource discovery extension required to retrieve target resources?
+* Is an explicit resource discovery extension required to retrieve target resources?

 * Is AMQP the appropriate publication conduit for these data?